Hillary Clinton: Foreign policy

 Clinton's foreign policy positions have often been described as interventionist.
 Mark Landler, writing in The New York Times, called Clinton a "Hawk" and claimed that her foreign policy platform was to the right of Republicans like Donald Trump and Ted Cruz.
 Clinton's foreign policy positions have also been supported by Republican Senators Lindsey Graham and Jim Inhofe.
-Clinton As a Senator, Clinton voted in favor of the Authorization for Use of Military Force Against Iraq in October 2002, a vote she later said she regretted.
+As a Senator, Clinton voted in favor of the Authorization for Use of Military Force Against Iraq in October 2002, and later said she regretted the vote.
 She favored arming Syria's rebel fighters in 2012 and has called for the removal of Syrian president Bashar al-Assad.
 She supported the NATO bombing of Yugoslavia in 1999 and the NATO-led military intervention in Libya to oust former Libyan leader Muammar Gaddafi in 2011.
 Clinton is in favor of maintaining American influence in the Middle East.
 She has told the American Israel Public Affairs Committee, "America can't ever be neutral when it comes to Israel's security and survival."
 Clinton expressed support for Israel's right to defend itself during the 2006 Lebanon War and 2014 Israel–Gaza conflict.
 In a 2017 interview, after a poison gas attack in Syria, Clinton said that she had favored more aggressive action against Bashar al-Assad: "I think we should have been more willing to confront Assad.
 I really believe we should have and still should take out his air fields and prevent him from being able to use them to bomb innocent people and drop sarin gas on them."
-Clinton opposed a ceasefire in the Gaza war, stating "Remember, there was a ceasefire on October 6, that Hamas broke by their barbaric assault on peaceful civilians."
+Clinton opposed a ceasefire in the Gaza war, stating in 2023 "Remember, there was a ceasefire on October 6, that Hamas broke by their barbaric assault on peaceful civilians."